firas457/firas457/README.md

 ![a](https://img.shields.io/badge/IntelliJ_IDEA-000000.svg?style=for-the-badge&logo=intellij-idea&logoColor=white)
 ![a](https://img.shields.io/badge/PyCharm-000000.svg?&style=for-the-badge&logo=PyCharm&logoColor=white)
 ![a](https://img.shields.io/badge/Visual_Studio-5C2D91?style=for-the-badge&logo=visual%20studio&logoColor=white)

-#### Third year undergraduate student in Computer Science and Mathematics , interested in software development, Network programming , DevOps.
+#### I am an undergraduate student majoring in Computer Science and Mathematics, with a keen interest in software development, network programming, and DevOps.
-#### My passion to computer science started from a very young age, I always loved to discover things and apply changes to my pc’s and my phones, but the main reason which developed that intertest was playing video games (still till now :) ).
+#### My passion for computer science began at a very young age; I always enjoyed discovering new things and making changes to my PCs and phones.
+However, the primary catalyst for developing this interest was playing video games (which I still enjoy to this day).
-#### always trying to learn more and be more specialized on my field.
+####  I am constantly striving to learn more and specialize further in my field.

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">